nationalarchives/da-terraform-modules/README.md

 Takes a list of objects describing the ssm parameters.
 You can optionally ignore value changes so terraform won't overwrite changes made elsewhere.

 ## VPC
 Creates a VPC with public security groups routing through an internet gateway and private security groups through a NAT gateway.

+## SNS
+Creates an SNS queue.
+A list of Lambda or SQS can be passed and will be subscribed to this queue.

+## SQS
+Creates an SQS queue.

 ## Using the modules
 You can either clone this repository into the root of your existing terraform project and reference the modules directly